TaranjeetSinghKalsi/SIH-2022-Quiz/README.md

 ## How to Play
-You can scan any given below QR code using this website to play Quiz.
+You can scan any given below QR code using the website to play Quiz.
 Click on QR for full screen view.

 #### Note - Use VPN if images are not visible.
 There might be DNS problem with your network operator.